jtgraham38/ContentOracle_AI_Chat/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.12.1 =
+Artifacts will render properly now.

 = 1.12.0 =
 Upgrade for comprehensive chat logging and analytics system with configurable retention periods and bulk management tools.